smithy-lang/smithy/docs/source/spec/xml.rst

       - **Required**.
 The namespace URI for scoping this XML element.
     * - prefix
       - ``string`` value
-      - The prefix for elements from this namespace.
+      - The `namespace prefix`_ for elements from this namespace.
+Values provides for ``prefix`` property MUST adhere to the :token:`xml_identifier` production.

-Given the following structure definition,
+Given the following:

 .. tabs::